 The first thing I did was put up profiles that radiated understated confidence on two American dating sites.
 I’m a big fan of online dating, and think it’s one of the most effective ways to find love.
-My 2013 profile was full of self-deprecating humor.
+My 2013 profile was full of self-deprecating humour.
 And while that can be funny, it can also come across as, well, just self-deprecating.
 Marni Battista of Dating with Dignity says the No. 1 thing men are attracted to is confidence.
-So, I embraced my best qualities and crafted killer profiles that showed off my top assets – quirky sense of humor, honesty, wisdom, integrity, and green eyes.
-I didn’t inadvertently apologise for my age or anything else I saw as a potential shortcoming.
+So, I embraced my best qualities and crafted killer profiles that showed off my top assets – quirky sense of humour, honesty, wisdom, integrity, and green eyes.
+I didn’t inadvertently apologise for my age or anything else I saw as a shortcoming.
 This is an ad, people, and you are the product!
 When was the last time you saw an ad for a car that said, ‘Sleek, sophisticated, roomy… okay, it has a lousy turning circle, but it’s still really good’?
 Don’t do this in your profile (or out in the world).
 Put your best foot forward and date like you’ve never been hurt.

 Step 2.
 Look for the right qualities